fifa-tracker/fifa-rivalry-tracker/AUTHENTICATION.md

 - Keep the secret key secure and never commit it to version control

 ### 2. Token Expiration
-- Tokens expire after 30 minutes by default
+- Tokens expire after 1 month (43,200 minutes) by default
 - Users should refresh tokens before expiration
 - Consider implementing refresh tokens for better security